IGM0937/AutoKait/README.md

 ### Low level, next/immediate changes

-* Create a CODE_OF_CONDUCT.md
 * Move sections away from README.md
+  * Create Issues
-  * Create a CONTRIBUTING.md
+  * Create CHANGELOG.md file for releases
     * Create releases from tags in GitHub
-  * Create Issues
   * Create WISHLIST.md file for general things
     * Move the rest to GitHub
 * Re-write and add more method documentations